Read Time: 2 Minutes|

 Single female home buyers are not the only ones making headlines and closing the gap.
 Loan officers across the country have reported a noticeable uptick in women being listed as the primary borrower or primary source of income on applications if they are applying with a co-borrower.
 Some women who are purchasing with their partners are opting to not list their spouse or significant other on applications at all.

-While being the second leading demographic of homebuyers this year is a solid indication that that significant progress is being made in bridging the financial and housing gender gap, trends relating to interest rate, purchase price, and listing price indicate there is remaining discrimination between men and women in the housing industry.
+While being the second leading demographic of homebuyers this year is a solid indication that significant progress is being made in bridging the financial and housing gender gap, trends relating to interest rate, purchase price, and listing price indicate there is remaining discrimination between men and women in the housing industry.
 According to Women in the Housing & Real Estate Ecosystem (NAWRB), homes that are owned by single men are valued at about 10% more and appreciate 16% faster on average than homes owned by single women.
 Women are also still listing their homes at lower prices compared to their male counterparts according to CNBC.
 The silver lining is that lenders like Newrez are recognizing these persistent systemic disparities and are actively working to close the gaps in this industry.

 By informing and educating our homebuyers through the mortgage process, Newrez provides the support necessary to empower all our borrowers.
 Making the right financial decision can be stressful, but our loan officers, processors and underwriters are there to help guide first-time and experienced borrowers towards an outcome that puts them at a better financial advantage than when they started.